Chinese ATV Won’t Start – Troubleshooting Guide

 Because there is a clicking sound, you know that the solenoid is getting power.
 But the solenoid could be faulty even if it clicks.

-Inside a solenoid, a spring-loaded, electronically charged magnet switch is connected to a steel bar.
+A spring-loaded, electronically charged magnet switch is connected to a steel bar inside a solenoid.

 Pushing the starter button activates the magnet switch so that the steel bar completes the circuit between the positive input terminal from the battery and the output terminal going to the starter.
 This is what causes the clicking sound.